mesqueeb/merge-anything/README.md

 - supports merging of nested properties
 - **does not break special class instances**　‼️

 This last one is crucial!
 In JavaScript almost everything is _an object_, sure, but I don't want a merge function trying to merge eg. two `new Date()` instances!
-So many libraries use custom classes that create objects with special prototypes, and they all break trying when trying to merge them.
+So many libraries use custom classes that create objects with special prototypes, and such objects all break when trying to merge them.
 So we gotta be careful!

-merge-anything will merge objects with nested properties but only "plain objects".
+merge-anything will merge objects and nested properties, but only as long as they're "plain objects".
 As soon as a sub-prop is not a "plain object" and has a special prototype, it will copy that instance over "as is". ♻️

-## Meet the anything family
+## Meet the family

 - [merge-anything](https://github.com/mesqueeb/merge-anything)
 - [filter-anything](https://github.com/mesqueeb/filter-anything)